- Core Facilities Finder

 Penn has a long history of development of nuclear medicine instrumentation in both SPECT and PET dating back to the pioneering work of David Kuhl, MD, in the 1970s.
 The Nuclear Medicine Physics and Instrumentation Research Group strives to continue this tradition in an environment that encourages the development of new technology and the collaboration between basic scientists and clinicians to evaluate new instruments and optimize their use for new applications in both clinical and pre-clinical (animal) imaging situations.
 The laboratory includes equipment to build, test and characterize detectors for PET imaging.
 In addition, the laboratory operates a cluster of high-powered Linux computers, which reconstruct, process, and analyze imaging data.
 Most recently, faculty has focused on the development of time-of-flight technology, which increases the signal- to-noise of reconstructed images for whole-body studies.
 The faculty also conducts research on SPECT imaging with an emphasis on applications to small animal and brain imaging.
 The Nuclear Medicine Physics and Instrumentation research group additionally oversees the operation of the cyclotron and imaging probe synthesis facilities.

 The Ovarian Cancer Research Center (OCRC) has opened a Tumor BioTrust Collection (TBC) to the Penn research community on July 1, 2018.
-Specimens that are available through the OCRC TBC include gynecologic cancer specimens such as fresh and frozen tissues, plasma, serum, peripheral blood mononuclear cells, blood, formalin fixed paraffin embedded (FFPE) samples, and Tissue Microarrays (TMAs).
+Specimens that are available through the OCRC TBC include gynecologic cancer specimens such as fresh and frozen tissues, plasma, serum, peripheral blood mononuclear cells, blood, formalin fixed paraffin embedded (FFPE) samples, Tissue Microarrays (TMAs), and various types of samples collected from rapid autopsies.
 All samples collected have clinical annotation including demographic patient profiles, pathological & clinical notations, treatment history, and detail disease information, etc. We are building and maintaining a centralized research database according to HIPPA specifications and Penn IRB standards.

 The Penn EDS (Electronic Design Shop) provide Electronic Design Services to the Penn research community and abroad.
 We support researchers with their electronic and embedded systems design needs also providing support with IoT (Internet of Things) as well instrumentation design for data collection devices.
 We provide electronic/embedded systems design to support laboratories with translational research interacting with mice, possums, and monkeys.